noelldev/aws-and-ts-masterclass/notes.md

 cdk bootstrap //it will create a cf stack and resources in aws cdk deploy // it will deploy and create a CdkStarterStack in aws cf, it will create a cdk.out folder locally which includes the template
 //cdk synth - it will just create the cdk.out folder

+create bucket in cdk-starter-stack cdk synth cdk deploy //check the created bucket in aws console cdk list // list the cdkstack cdk diff // it will check local and those in aws cdk doctor // it will tell you if there is problem cdk destroy <cdkstackname>